-Below, you’ll find a set of links to each of the daily Whole30-friendly recipes I posted throughout two separate January Whole30s.
+Below, you’ll find a set of links to each of the daily Whole30-friendly recipes I posted throughout three separate January Whole30s.
 Bookmark this post, ’cause I’ll be updating it with all of my Whole30 roundups in the future (or follow my Whole30 Pinterest board); then, when you’re stumped for meal ideas, come back for inspiration.

 Of course, this isn’t meant to be an exhaustive list of my Whole30 recipes.
 Head over to my free Recipe Index for the complete rundown of the Whole30 recipes on my site.

 Book-lovin’ Whole30 eaters should also pick up a copy of my New York Times bestselling cookbook, Nom Nom Paleo: Food for Humans, and my follow-up recipe book, Ready or Not!
 Both are packed with new and classic recipes—many of which can’t be found anywhere else.
 Plus, the vast majority of them are Whole30-compliant!
 Here’s a downloadable list of the 100+ Whole30 recipes in my first book, and here’s the Recipe Index in my second book, which identifies the 120+ Whole30 friendly dishes contained in its pages.

 And if you have an iPhone or iPad, go download my Webby Award-winning app!
 With over 100 Whole30-approved recipes, interactive guides, a customizable shopping list, fully-emailable recipes, and a 30-day Whole30 meal plan, this app is an invaluable tool for Paleo foodies and culinary newbies alike.
 There’s even a dedicated Whole30 recipe category in the app!